shreyamalogi/MyBestWorks/TechPreneur-Portfolio.md

-# Shreya Malogi's Tech Mentorship: 🚀👩‍💻
+# 🤝Shreya Malogi's TechPreneurship Portfolio👣🦾

+As a Tech Entrepreneur🎓, who started CodeMacrocosm💙, I was able to provide Tech Mentorship📒 and Tech Facilitation 📢.

+## 👩‍💻Tech Mentorship:

 ###  🚀 1) Crafting & Teaching Beginner Brilliance!

-🌟 I've passionately crafted and taught a treasure trove of **20 beginner-friendly programming projects**, guiding my stakeholders into coding brilliance. 🚀 Each project is carefully designed - a hands-on coding adventure. 🌌 Get ready for a coding escapade like no other! 🚀👩‍💻
+🌟 I've passionately crafted and taught a treasure trove of **20 beginner-friendly programming projects**, guiding my stakeholders into coding brilliance.
+Each project is carefully designed - a hands-on coding adventure. 🌌

-- **Click the links** from the **Table of Contents** to find resources to each project

-###  Here is the breakdown  📖
+###  Here is the breakdown⬇️

 <details>

-<summary> 📸 Click here to view:  </summary>
+<summary> 👉📸 Click here👈  </summary>

 ## Table of Contents: